 There are a growing number of commercial aires which have barriers and more strictly controlled; these are generally very well run.
 Check out the best motorhome aires in France here.

 Wild camping in France for motorhomes is very possible, we use the Park4Night app to find wild camping spots.
 Again, it’s a good idea to have a reserve option in case you arrive and don’t like the look of your choice.
 The authorities in France generally seem tolerant of motorhome wild camping, although there are some places where it is impossible, think all along the Med coast!
-Read this post about how to wild camp in your motorhome for tips on equipment and safety.
+Read this post about how to wild camp in your motorhome for tips on equipment and safety – we would highly recommend additional or enhanced security for your van if you’re planning on wild camping.

 Many supermarkets also offer service points if you have been wild camping, you can fill your fresh water and drop your waste for a few euros.
 Look for the motorhome dump station signage.

 France Passion is a popular scheme where you can stay on farms, orchards, vineyards etc in your motorhome, campervan or RV with no charge.
 There are often no services and sometimes people feel obliged to buy produce, although this is not something we have experienced.
 We usually do get a few bottle of wine as it is more cost effective than buying in supermarkets and we enjoy the tastings and gaining knowledge from the growers.
 On a road trip in France, France Passion provides the perfect balance of free overnight stops along with interest in some great off the beaten path French destinations.